concord-consortium/lab-interactives-site/readme.md

 It is recommended that you review the [initial setup details](developer-doc/initial-setup-details.md).
 They describe what each of the steps above does.

+## Run Docker Container

+See the [Docker documentation](developer-doc/docker.md) for more information.

 ## Contributing to Lab Interactives Site

 If you think you'd like to contribute to Lab Interactives Site as an external developer: